mparno/fenics-web/source/styleguides/documentationstyleguides.rst

     that is specific to the Python version of the Poisson demo.

 ``demos/python/pde/poisson/demo.py``
-    This file contains the entire solver written in PyDOLFIN, and must be made available for :ref:`download
+    This file contains the entire Python source code for the solver and must be made available for :ref:`download
     <styleguides_sphinx_download_files>`.